Oscillations of atomic energy levels induced by QCD axion dark matter

 Here $\theta = a /f$ and $B = - \langle \bar q q \rangle_0 / f_\pi^2 $ with a pion decay constant $f_\pi \simeq 93\MeV$.
 The resulting axion potential can be described by $V(\theta) = -m_\pi^2(\theta) f_\pi^2$ to leading order~\cite{DiVecchia:1980yfw}.
 Due to the $\theta$-dependent potential, the axion relaxes to the CP conserving vacuum, thereby solving the strong CP problem dynamically~\cite{Peccei:1977hh, Peccei:1977ur, Weinberg:1977ma, Wilczek:1977pj, Kim:1979if, Shifman:1979if, Zhitnitsky:1980tq, Dine:1981rt}.

 Axion oscillation around its minimum may comprise dark matter (DM) in the present universe~\cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah}.
 If so, the pion mass develops a subdominant oscillatory component, given by \bea \frac{\delta m_\pi^2 }{m_\pi^2} = - \frac{m_u m_d}{2(m_u + m_d)^2} \theta^2\,. \eea Other nuclear quantities such as hadron masses and magnetic moments consist of similar oscillating contributions, all induced by the effective quadratic coupling between the axion and the matter fields.
 It results in a corresponding time-variation of the atomic energy levels, which can be probed by monitoring transition frequencies of stable frequency standards.
-This method was suggested by Arvanitaki et al.~\cite{Arvanitaki:2014faa} for dilaton/scalar DM searches (or a relaxion DM~\cite{Banerjee:2018xmn}), where the DM field naturally couples to the field strength of the strong and electromagnetic interactions as well as fermion masses (see also~\cite{Graham:2015ifn,Stadnik:2014tta}).
+This method was suggested by Arvanitaki et al.~\cite{Arvanitaki:2014faa} for dilaton/scalar DM searches (or a relaxion DM~\cite{Banerjee:2018xmn}), where the DM field naturally couples to the field strength of the strong and electromagnetic interactions as well as fermion masses.
+It was also suggested that interferometry~\cite{Stadnik:2014tta}, as well as accelerometry~\cite{Graham:2015ifn}, can be used to probe the time-variation of fundamental constants induced by DM.
 Various experimental techniques have been used to search for such scalar-SM interactions~\cite{VanTilburg:2015oza, Branca:2016rez, Hees:2016gop, Aharony:2019iad, Antypas:2019qji, Grote:2019uvn, Savalle:2020vgz, Kennedy:2020bac, Campbell:2020fvq, Vermeulen:2021epa, Aiello:2021wlp, Oswald:2021vtc, Tretiak:2022ndx}.
 See Refs.~\cite{Safronova:2017xyt, Antypas:2022asj} for recent reviews.

 The goal of this work is to assess the possibility of whether the axion-gluon coupling can be probed by the same method, i.e. by monitoring atomic energy levels of stable frequency standards.
 We claim that the same principle can be applied to probe the coupling~\eqref{phiGGdual}.
 We show the current constraints and projections of future experiments as well as other constraints in Figure~\ref{fig:summary}.
 We explain the main idea below.